 What support do we provide?

-We have begun releasing new online courses to enable you to undertake fundraising training wherever you are in the UK.
+Although our programme of one- day training sessions has now come to an end, we have developed online courses to enable you to undertake fundraising training wherever you are in the UK.
 Video tutorials and step-by-step guidance will introduce you to the topic and guide you through online activities, which enable you to put what you are learning into practice and tailor it to your archive service.
 Find out what is training is available and how to get started.

 We have also published three online toolkits available for you to download: